-At the beginning of our marriage, my husband would huff upstairs after a fight, pull the covers over himself, and begin snoring.
-This drove me batty.
-My parents taught me never to go to sleep angry, but my husband was never taught that same lesson.
+My husband would huff upstairs after a fight, pull the covers over himself, and begin snoring at the beginning of our marriage.
+His snoring drove me batty.
+My parents taught me never to go to sleep angry, but my husband didn’t adhere to that same lesson.
 His parents can go days without talking to one another.

 “Would we get divorced?
 Should we get divorced?”
 I wondered as I rewound the argument like an old VHS tape.
 What did he say?
 What did I say?
 Why couldn’t we resolve the fight?
 Why did we rehash the same issues over and over?

-I’m typically a calm, rational, patient human being, but after fifteen years of marriage, I can hear my voice getting louder when we argue.
+I’m typically a calm, rational, patient human being, but I can hear my voice getting louder after fifteen years of marriage.

-Raising my voice isn’t the norm for me and whenever it happens I’m surprised by the sound of it.
+Raising my voice isn’t the norm for me, and whenever it happens, I’m surprised by its sound.

-Talking louder might make me feel better for a moment or two, but after that, it doesn’t help much, so I stop.
-I know a louder volume never helps the situation, but sometimes I feel the need to release the tension before I can resolve the conflict.
+Talking louder might make me feel better for a moment or two, but it doesn’t help much after that, so I stop.
+I know a louder volume never helps the situation, but sometimes I feel the need to release the tension before resolving the conflict.

 For the record, I never begin an argument by screaming or shouting.
 I raise my voice mid-way through a disagreement.
 I get louder in response to feeling dismissed or ignored.

 Of course, raising my voice won’t resolve my problems.
-When I get loud my husband shuts down.
-I can’t express my thoughts or opinions clearly either.
+My husband shuts down when I get loud, and I can’t express my thoughts or opinions.

 How to Have Healthy Arguments

 Whether I like it or not, it’s tough to avoid arguments and disagreements.
-When we were newlyweds, I kept my opinions and beliefs to myself, but keeping everything bottled inside didn’t make our marriage stronger.
+When we were newlyweds, I kept my opinions and beliefs to myself, but keeping everything bottled inside didn’t strengthen our marriage.
 Over time I harbored resentment and bitterness.
 A relationship without arguments isn’t healthy.
-That is a lesson I wish I learned sooner.

-Over the years I’ve discovered a few ways to disagree productively.
-Our relationship is still a work in progress.
+Over the years, I’ve discovered a few ways to disagree productively.
+Our conflict resolution is still a work in progress.
 Though, these techniques have resulted in shorter arguments and quicker resolutions.

-I don’t want to yell or cuss, but I do want to voice my opinion and feel heard when I feel hurt.
-By holding in my thoughts I only hurt myself.
-In the past, I didn’t purge my anger or look for ways to resolve my pain.
-Instead, I buried my emotions and allowed bitterness to build.
+I don’t want to yell or cuss, but I wish to voice my opinion and feel heard when I feel hurt.
+By holding in my thoughts, I only hurt myself.
+If we never argue I won’t purge my anger or look for ways to resolve my pain.
+Instead, I will bury my emotions and allow bitterness to fester.

 Speaking up is the first step in resolving issues.
-Before talking with my husband I try to calm myself.
-I think about what I want to say and how I want to relay the information to him.
+Before talking with my husband, I try to calm myself and think about what I want to say and how I want to relay the information.

 I want to begin the conversation in a non-aggressive way.
-If I attack him I know we won’t reach a resolution.
+If I attack him, we won’t resolve the situation.

 For example, rather than saying, “You never help me with the laundry.”
 I can ask, “Can you help me do the laundry this week?”
-The first statement sounds like criticism.
-The other is simply a request for help.
+The first statement sounds like criticism, while the other is a request for help.

 Rather than saying, “You always spend time helping your parents.”
-I’d say, “I want us to spend some time together.”
+I’ll say, “I want us to spend some time together.”

 Talking this way allows for an open discussion.
-If I start out with accusations he’ll feel personally attacked.
-Using these statements doesn’t mean I always get what I want, but I will get better results overall.
+If I start with accusations, he’ll feel personally attacked.
+Using these statements doesn’t mean I always get what I want, but overall, I get better results.

-If you do the majority of the housework don’t say, “I’m always doing the dishes, laundry, and cleaning the house.”
-Instead say, “Can you help me with the dishes or by cleaning the house?”
+If you do most of the housework, don’t say, “I’m always doing the dishes, laundry, and cleaning the house.”
+Instead, say, “Can you help me with the dishes or help me clean the house?”

-It’s better to ask for help, than to sound like an angry martyr.
+It’s better to ask for help than sound like an angry martyr.

-Before we talk I try to imagine the goal for our discussion.
+Before we talk, I try to imagine the goal for our discussion.
 What exactly do I want to achieve?
-Am I looking for him to apologize for something he said or did?
+Am I looking for my partner to apologize for something he said or did?
 Do I want him to do something to help me?
 Actions and apologies are very different things.